International Communication Studies (ICS)

 • Personal Expenses (food, entertainment, weekend travel, etc.): $2,800

 *USC Overseas Health Insurance is required on all USC-approved study abroad programs.
 If a student is already enrolled in USC (domestic) Health Insurance there will be no additional charge for USC Overseas Health Insurance; students will be charged the domestic, on-campus rate.
-If a student is normally covered otherwise and waives out of USC Health Insurance on campus, students will be charged USC Overseas Health Insurance at a rate of $107/month (noted above).
+If a student is normally covered otherwise and waives out of USC Health Insurance on campus, students will be charged USC Overseas Health Insurance monthly rate.

 Scholarship Opportunities

-Students may apply for the Bill Faith Endowed Scholarship for this program.
-Application coming soon.
+Students may apply to the Bill Faith Endowed Scholarship as part of their application.